ManuGithubSteam/Surface3ProArch/README.md

 2. After that remove revcery Partitions, just leave the EFI Partition.
 3. Download recent Anthergos Linux
 4. Disable Secureboot
-5. Boot Arch and install with EFI Pratition intact (with kernel 4.14 all major stuff is supported) 5.a If WIFI fails during install (it should be stable afterwards) make a WUB bridge with your phone.
+5. Boot Arch and install with EFI Pratition intact (with kernel 4.14 all major stuff is supported).
+Use EXT4.
+5.a If WIFI fails during install (it should be stable afterwards) make a WUB bridge with your phone.